 How were the first fonts made?
 Who invented italics?
-When did we figure out how to print in color?
+When did we work out how to print in color?

-Many of the standard features of printed books were designed by pioneering typographers and printers in the latter half of the fifteenth century.
-Johannes Gutenberg is credited with printing the first books in Europe with moveable type in the fifteenth century, but many different printers and publishers went on to find innovative solutions to replicate the appearance of manuscript books in print and improve on them throughout the Renaissance.
-The illustrated examples in Typographic Firsts originate in those early decades, bringing into focus the influences and innovations that shaped the printed book and established a Western typographic canon.
+Typographic Firsts charts the formative early history of the printed or typographic book.
+Many of the standard features of the printed book were designed by pioneering typographers and printers in the latter half of the fifteenth century.
+Although Johannes Gutenberg is credited with printing the first books with moveable type, at the height of the Renaissance printers and publishers found innovative solutions to replicate the appearance of manuscript books in print and improve on them.

-From the practical challenges of polychromatic printing and sheet music printing to the techniques for illustrating books with woodcuts and producing books for children to the design of the first fonts, these stories chart the invention of the printed book, the world’s first means of mass communication.
-Also covering title pages, maps, printing in gold, and printing in color, this book shows how a mixture of happenstance and brilliant technological innovation came together to form the typographic and design conventions of the book.
+From the technological and practical challenges of polychromatic printing or printing music staves and notes, to the challenges of illustrating books with woodcuts, producing books for children and the design of the first fonts, these stories chart the inventions, innovations and accidents that went into creating the printed book, the world’s first revolution in mass communication.
+The book also covers printing in gold, the first female typographers and the logistics of printing maps.

 Typographic Firsts shows how a mixture of happenstance and brilliant technological innovation came together to form the typographic and design conventions of the book we are now familiar with.